waxlab/wax/README.md

 # Wax

-Wax is a multi module project that aims to bring a wider range of tools beyond the own Lua standard library.
+Wax is a Lua package containing a set of modules to extend the Lua standard library for multipurpose programming.
+It intends to inforce good practices and less boilerplate code, while not building up to a dependency or abstraction hell.

 By now, it is fully supported under Linux and the major BSD representants (FreeBSD, OpenBSD, Dragonfly BSD and NetBSD).